MyNextID/git-id/README.md

 ## License

-This project is dedicated to the public domain under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.
+This project specification is dedicated to the public domain under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.
 You are free to copy, modify, distribute, and use it without restriction.

+This project code is licensed under the [MIT License](cli/LICENSE).

 ## Contributing